mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.2.1/security/serviceaccountdetail.md

 Create a secret (prometheus/<secret-name>) with your service account (<service-account-id>) and private key specified (<private-key>.pem).

-**Tip:** If you store your secret in a path that matches the service name (e.g. service name and secret path are prometheus), then only the service named nifi can access it.
+**Tip:** If you store your secret in a path that matches the service name (e.g. service name and secret path are prometheus), then only the service named prometheus can access it.

 ### Permissive